Tool to apply LZW compression. Lempel-Ziv-Welch (LZW) is a lossless data compression algorithm created by Abraham Lempel, Jacob Ziv, et Terry Welch.

 In 1987 by Abraham Lempel, Jacob Ziv, and Terry Welch

 dCode retains ownership of the "LZW Compression" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "LZW Compression" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "LZW Compression" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "LZW Compression" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "LZW Compression" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "LZW Compression" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "LZW Compression" or any other element are not public (except explicit open source licence like Creative Commons).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.